Samad10jan/stock-management/README.md

-Built with ❤️ using Next.js, MongoDB, and GraphQL
+Built using Next.js, MongoDB, and GraphQL